 3. Compelling Event

-Identifying a compelling event is something which can assist you when you’re in the lead follow-up process.
+Identifying a compelling event is something that can assist you when you’re in the lead follow-up process.
 A sort of event and/or date which is important to a prospect as well as can be associated with the product or service you’re selling is a compelling event.

-You can use that information when you manage your follow-up related interactions when you’re aware of a compelling event.
+You can use that information when you manage your follow-up-related interactions when you’re aware of a compelling event.
 An example is if you have knowledge that the prospect has to make a change by June 1st, you can include that specific date in the discussion when prospects tell when to follow up.

 4. Let the Prospect Provide Guidance

 It can be powerful to let the prospects tell you when they want you to call them back when they aren’t ready to talk or move forward.
-We can often worry about being too aggressive with our follow-up calls being a sales person.
-There is no way for us to appear as we’re bugging them or being too aggressive because we’re simply following the guidance they provided if the prospect tells us when to call and we call them exactly when they say to do so.
+We can often worry about being too aggressive with our follow-up calls being a salesperson.
+There is no way for us to appear as if we’re bugging them or being too aggressive because we’re simply following the guidance they provided if the prospect tells us when to call and we call them exactly when they say to do so.

 5. Evaluation Plan

-We could build out an evaluation plan by taking the guidance tip one step further and allow the prospect to detail out all future steps and time details of what would need to be done in the event that both parties agree to keep proceeding forward.
+We could build out an evaluation plan by taking the guidance tip one step further and allowing the prospect to detail out all future steps and time details of what would need to be done in the event that both parties agree to keep proceeding forward.
 This provides a map for lead follow-up interactions.

 SalesScripter provides helping sales professionals to improve the sales lead follow-up.